polylang/polylang/readme.txt

 = Where to find help ? =

-* First time users should read [Polylang - Getting started](https://polylang.pro/doc-category/getting-started/), which explains the basics with a lot of screenshots.
+* First time users should read [Polylang - Getting started](https://polylang.pro/doc-category/getting-started/), which explains the basics and includes a lot of screenshots.
 * Read the [documentation](https://polylang.pro/doc/).
 It includes a [FAQ](https://polylang.pro/doc-category/faq/) and the [documentation for developers](https://polylang.pro/doc-category/developers/).
 * Search the [community support forum](https://wordpress.org/search/).
-You will probably find your answer here.
+You will probably find your answers here.
 * Read the sticky posts in the [community support forum](http://wordpress.org/support/plugin/polylang).
 * If you still have a problem, open a new thread in the [community support forum](http://wordpress.org/support/plugin/polylang).
-* [Polylang Pro and Polylang for WooCommerce](https://polylang.pro) users have access to our helpdesk.
+* [Polylang Pro and Polylang for WooCommerce](https://polylang.pro) users have access to our premium support through helpdesk.

 = Is Polylang compatible with WooCommerce? =

-* You need [Polylang for WooCommerce](https://polylang.pro/downloads/polylang-for-woocommerce/), a premium addon, to make both plugins work together.
+* You need [Polylang for WooCommerce](https://polylang.pro/downloads/polylang-for-woocommerce/), premium addon described above, which will make both plugins work together.

 = Do you need translation services? =